NEVER UNDER-ESTIMATE GOD, EVEN IN CHINA.

 Following the Wall’s sharp curve, I glanced over the edge and saw, from a distance of several city blocks, a group of black and white angora goats, grazing on a steep hillside.
 I easily recognized them as angora goats because I once loved an angora goat named Nannie.

 It was 1956 and I was leaving for school that particular morning when I spotted a fluffy white goat caught in oue neighbor’s broken wire fence.
 The sight of the poor little goat trying to chew his way out of his wire trap was heartbreaking and I had to get help.
 Lucky, my father was home.
 After freeing the beautiful animal, my father approached the goat’s owner about fixing his fence so more of his goats didn’t suffer the same fate.
 Learning who instigated the rescue, the neighbor decided to give me the goat as a present!
-I named my new pet, Nannie, and she lived in our backyard for years until she moved on....to that big animal farm in Heaven.
+I named my new pet, Nannie, and she lived in our backyard for years until she moved on....to that big goat farm in Heaven.

 So many years later, I still love Nannie.
 I consider all goats as my pets---my babies.
 Directly above the Goats, the Great Wall hosted an elegant Watch Tower, so well-preserved it looked like an oriental home, complete with windows.
 It was straight ahead, meaning I’d be passing through that Watch Tower in about ten minutes.